moiSentineL/ThoughtLogger/README.md

 # ThoughtLogger
-## This repository is now partly-unmaintained.
+## This repository is now unmaintained.

 ### Your Own Logger.